eriakul/Complexity_Science_Project_1/reports/report.md

 ## Prior Work
-In "A high-resolution human contact network for infectious disease transmission," Salathé et al (2010) use an SEIR model run on a graph to simulate infection in a high school.
+In "A high-resolution human contact network for infectious disease transmission," Salathé et al. (2010) use an SEIR model run on a graph to simulate infection in a high school.

 An SEIR model is an example of a compartmental model, a group of models proposed in "A Contribution to the Mathematical Theory of Epidemics" (Kermack & McKendrick, 1927).
 In the model, each individual is in one of four states.
 A _susceptible_ individual is not immune to the infection, but has not yet been exposed.
 An _exposed_ individual has been exposed to the infection, but is not yet contagious.
 An _infectious_ individual is capable to transmitting the infection to others.
 A _recovered_ individual is immune, or highly resistant to the infection.